Site notifications

 • Chickenpox (varicella)

 Chickenpox is a highly contagious viral infection.
 It causes an itchy rash and flu-like symptoms.
-It can be serious, especially for certain groups.
+It can be serious.
 Getting vaccinated is the best protection.
 We monitor and report on chickenpox in our community, including national case numbers and trends.

 • Chikungunya virus infection

 Chikungunya virus spreads to humans through bites from infected mosquitoes.
 It can be serious.
 The best protection is to prevent mosquito bites.
-We monitor and report on chikungunya in our community, including national case numbers and trends.
+We support national monitoring of chikungunya, including national case numbers and trends.

 • Chlamydia (chlamydial infection)